Richard Lachmann: Elite conflict in medieval Europe

-Analyzing the transformation of the British and French elites, Lachmann considers the Reformation as a moment of "strategic breakthrough" in European history, but, unlike Weber, sees this process not so much as an ideological, but rather as a structural transformation.
-At the end of these processes of elite conflict, two sorts of absolutist states emerged: "horizontal" in England and "vertical" in France.
+Analyzing the transformation of the British and French elites, Lachmann considers the Reformation as a moment of "strategic breakthrough" in European history, but, unlike Weber, sees this process not so much as an ideological, but rather a structural, transformation.
+At the end of these processes of elite conflict, two sorts of absolutist states emerged: "horizontal", in England; and "vertical", in France.
 French monarchs were unable to overcome the clergy and magnates at the national level and were forced to create an apparatus of multiple 'state' offices in an effort to manipulate competing elites in their struggle for lucrative positions.
-This generated a power structure different from that in England, where the crown achieved dominance at the national level at the cost of severing links down to local offices.
-Two horizontal elites, crown and gentry, each controlled a level of social structure, but the crown was unable to reach down to the local level to exert power or extract resources, leading to its defeat in the Civil War.
-The gentry took advantage of the crown's weakness, and, as Lachmann showed in From Manor to Market, established capitalist relations in the countryside.
+This generated a power structure different from that in England, where the crown achieved dominance at the national level at the cost of severing links downward to local offices.
+Two horizontal elites, the crown and the gentry, each controlled a level of social structure, but the crown was unable to reach down to the local level to exert power or extract resources, leading to its defeat in the Civil War.
+The gentry took advantage of the crown's weakness, and, as Lachmann showed in From manor to market, established capitalist relations in the countryside.

 British historian Rosemary Hopcroft and American sociologist Jack Goldstone have criticized this book.
-Hopcroft noted two important points: 1) it was absolutely unclear for her why the gentry, occupying a dominant position in the society, did not become rentiers, but instead continued to participate actively in the production of surplus product; 2) secondly, according to Hopcroft, capitalism had the strongest positions in that places where there had always been few of communal rights to land and control of the elites has been extremely weak.
+Hopcroft noted two important points: 1) it was absolutely unclear for her why the gentry, occupying a dominant position in the society, did not become rentiers, but instead continued to participate actively in the production of surplus product; 2) secondly, according to Hopcroft, capitalism had the strongest positions in those places where there had always been few communal rights to land and control of the elites had been extremely weak.

-Jack Goldstone, a leading representative of the California School, stating that until the mid-19th century, there was no difference in the agricultural development of Europe and China, considered almost all Lachmann arguments inconclusive, including his analysis of the difference between horizontal and the vertical absolutism.
-Goldstone rejects Lachmann's claim that elite conflict was the driving force of social change and instead suggests that European development took off only after an "ideological and epistemological break", which is more related to the fields of science and philosophy than to the economy or elite and class relations.
+Jack Goldstone, a leading representative of the California School, stated that, until the mid-19th century, there was no difference in the agricultural development of Europe and China, and therefore considered almost all of Lachmann's arguments inconclusive, including his analysis of the difference between horizontal and vertical absolutism.
+Goldstone rejected Lachmann's claim that elite conflict was the driving force of social change and instead suggested that European development took off only after an "ideological and epistemological break", more related to the fields of science and philosophy than to the economy or elite and class relations.